a5311221/merchantApi/README.md

 ```
 // js code to call android.jsSuccessHandler
-android.jsSuccessHandler("ownbitpay", orderId); //js tell the Android app that this orderId has just received a successful payment.
+android.jsSuccessHandler("ownbitpay", orderId); //js tells the Android app that this orderId has just received a successful payment.
 ```

 In your Android code, you can register the callback similar as follows: